 - The lightest on our list.

 - Designed to completely encase a single person hammock from the outside to…

 - Equipped with a full length zipper that allows you to customize how sheltered…

 - Features Travelsoft filling, which offers superior heat retention and a…

-- Micro Diamond and Paratex treatments provide the cocoon with efficient…
+- Micro Diamond and Paratex treatments help the cocoon repel water and keep it…

 Although the Snugpak Hammock Cocoon is officially considered an underquilt, it doubles as an overquilt.
 The unique design of this product allows users to zip the Cocoon around them as if they were, well, in a cocoon!
 Obviously, this design feature helps users retain an extraordinary amount of heat.